-2) Improving the delivery of written information Strategy Outcome Timeframe Achievement Availability of written material in alternative formats Make available school brochures, school newsletters and other information for parents in alternative formats The school will make itself aware of the services available through the LA for converting written information in all current school publications and promote the availability in alternative formats for those that require it. different formats when required for individual by July 2022 Delivery of school information to disabled pupils improved.
-Delivery of school information to parents and the local community improved
+Current Good Practice Objective Strategy Outcome Timeframe Achievement Our school uses a range of communication methods to make sure information is accessible.
+This includes: • Internal signage • Large print resources • Braille • Hearing Impairment Equipment • Pictorial or symbolic representations Continue to make available written material in alternative formats for pupils ensuring needs are met.
+School to make available information for parents in alternative formats such as school brochures, school newsletters, flyers and leaflets.
+The school will make itself aware of the services available through the LA for converting written information in all current school publications and promote the availability in alternative formats for those that require it.
+The school will be able to provide written information in different formats when required for individual purposes.
+September 2025 and ongoing Delivery of school information to disabled pupils continues to improve.
+Delivery of school information to parents and the local community continues to improve.

-3) Improving the physical access Activity Timescale Accessible car parking (to maintain) Bays to be signed by July 2022 Ramps (to maintain) Available on all entrances by July 2022 Staircases (to maintain) Colour-contrasted handrails to both sides of staircases, colour-contrasted edging by July 2022 Lift (to maintain) Annually inspected and tested By July 2022 Steps(to maintain) Colour-contrasted edging by July 2022 Accessible toilet (to maintain) To provide one unisex accessible toilet and ensure all facilities are accessible/fully working by July 2022 Accessible toilet changing facility (to maintain) To provide an adjustable-height changing facility by July 2022 To be aware of the access needs of disabled children, staff, governors and parent/carers Create access plans for individual disabled children as part of the SEND process Ensure staff/govs can access all areas of the school used for meetings Annual reminder through newsletters to parent/carers to inform school of any access issues Ensure a PEEP is prepared and reviewed if someone at school becomes physically impaired As required
+Current Good Practice Objective Activity Timescale The environment is adapted to the needs of Accessible car parking (to maintain) Bays to be re-designed when needed To be checked by site manager by July 2025 and then every 12 months pupils as required.
+This includes: Ramps (to maintain) Available on all entrances To be checked by site manager by July 2025 Ramps Staircases (to maintain) Colour-contrasted handrails to both sides of staircases, colour-contrasted edging To be checked by site manager by July 2025 LiftCorridor width Lift (to maintain) Annually inspected and tested To be checked by site manager by July 2025 and then every 12 months Disabled parking bays Steps(to maintain) Colour-contrasted edging To be checked by site manager by July 2025 and then regularly checked Disabled toilets and changing facilities Accessible toilet (to maintain) To provide one unisex accessible toilet and ensure all facilities are accessible/fully working To be checked by site manager by July 2025 and then regularly checked Resources are available at wheel Accessible toilet changing facility (to maintain) To provide an adjustable-height changing facility To be checked by site manager by July 2025 and then regularly checked chair height • Hoist To be aware of the access needs of disabled children, staff, governors and parent/carers Create access plans for individual disabled children as part of the SEND process Ensure staff/govs can access all areas of the school used for meetings Annual reminder through newsletters to parent/carers to inform school of any access issues Ensure a PEEP is prepared and reviewed if someone at school becomes physically impaired As required

-Date of review: January 2022
+Date of review: May 2025

-Date of next review: January 2025
+Date of next review: May 2028